simonhf/cwrap/CWRAP_3_ARCHITECTURE.md

 * **State Accumulation vs. Event Generation:** XRay generates a discrete event for every function call, eventually exhausting memory buffers and requiring costly disk I/O flushes. `cwrap 3.0` generates zero events.
 It relies entirely on $O(1)$ state accumulation (inline addition to a thread-local array).
 * **Always-On vs. On-Demand:** Because `cwrap 3.0` injects pure arithmetic rather than dynamic jumps to trampoline handlers, it is not an intermittent debugger; it is a permanent, always-on production gauge cluster.
 It runs 100% of the time with zero dynamic code patching, zero tracing buffer bloat, and zero kernel I/O flushes.

+### 15.7.
+The Hybrid Pass Fallacy & Cross-Compiler Agnosticism
+An advanced critique of pure AST manipulation suggests pivoting to a "Hybrid Pass" model: using the AST strictly to generate a JSON metadata map of function boundaries, and then utilizing a custom LLVM IR pass to inject the telemetry hardware intrinsics *after* the compiler's inlining and coroutine synthesis phases.

+While theoretically elegant, a Hybrid LLVM IR model introduces a catastrophic operational limitation: Vendor Lock-in.
+An LLVM IR backend pass dictates that the target application can *only* be compiled using Clang.

+`cwrap 3.0` rejects the IR pivot to preserve **Cross-Compiler Agnosticism**.
+By operating strictly as a source-to-source pre-compiler, `cwrap 3.0` outputs 100% standard, compliant `C++20` source code.
+This instrumented source can be seamlessly handed off to legacy `GCC` environments, `MSVC` for Windows deployments, or proprietary embedded RTOS toolchains.
+(Furthermore, as detailed in Section 3.5.1, the AST pass perfectly captures hidden backend state-machine overhead without needing IR hooks by exploiting native C++ proxy awaiters).

 ## 16. The Implementation Roadmap & Validation Status

 `cwrap 3.0` is currently transitioning from active R&D and architectural specification into a formal implementation phase.
 To systematically de-risk the engineering process, the development sequence is strictly phased, with the most critical micro-architectural physics already validated via private experimentation.